 When it comes to color, something that looks bright blue in an orange room will not look nearly as bright blue when placed around many bluish and green objects.
 So, context really matters.

 That is all to say that while one set of colors might work for one painting in warm light.
 It probably will not work at all for the same set up in cool light.
-Every time you go to paint something the lighting and environment is different requiring different colors.
+Every time you paint something the lighting and environment will be different and therefore require different colors.
 No simple answer can ever be given for what colors to use for a particular painting.
 No formula exists as it will always be different because of relativity.
 The best thing to do is to observe very closely what you are painting.

 Orchestration and Color